The Snowy Day Activities Kindergarten Read Aloud

 The Snowy Day Reading Activities – Retelling

-We have two different retelling options for the classroom to use.
+We have two different sets of sequencing cards for retelling this story.
 One option is the individual cards that students can place in sequential order as they retell the story.
 This activity is done by the whole classroom, with lots of discussions and retelling practice.

-There is also a digital retelling option.
-These are PowerPoint slides with moveable cards that the students can sequence.
-They work great on an interactive whiteboard or on an iPad.
-Plus they make prepping this activity simple!
+There is also a digital sequencing option.
+These are PowerPoint slides with moveable cards that the students can retell the story They work great on an interactive whiteboard or an iPad.
+Plus, they make prepping this activity simple!

 Each week, the students are given a mentor sentence.
 First, they construct the sentence and place it in order.
 The students color code the sentence based on the parts of speech.
 So far, the students are working on proper nouns, nouns, and verbs.

-Sometimes we like to keep the reading comprehension pages together, so we make a response book.
-The craft makes a great cover!
+ometimes we like to keep the reading comprehension pages together, so we make a response book.
+This snowy day creativity makes a great cover!
+The simple craft is one of our favorites.

-The student version of the retelling fits perfectly on the inside cover.
+The student version of the sequencing cards or retelling fits perfectly on the inside cover.
+You can then add these Snowy Day fun class books to one of your bulletin boards.

 Here are a few other ways to conduct the sentence and grammar study that go with The Snowy Day.